qdzlug/mexload/README.md

 1. An API server.
 2. A Load Generator.

+Both of these components are provided as dockerfiles so that they can be deployed as containers.

-Both are provided as containers; the apiserver is provided as a compose file and the load generator is provided as a buildable docker image.
+Additionally, the apiserver is provided with a docker-compose file and a helm chart for deployment.

 ## API Server
-This is located under the `apiserver` directory and is based off the [jsonplaceholder](https://github.com/typicode/jsonplaceholder) program.
+This is located under the [`apiserver`](./apiserver/README.md) directory and is based off the [jsonplaceholder](https://github.com/typicode/jsonplaceholder) program.

 ## Load Generator
-This is located under the `loadgen` directory.
+This is located under the [`loadgen`](./loadgen/README.md) directory.

 # Usage
 This document assumes some familiarity with the MobiledgeX platform and how to deploy a docker-compose based application with a manifest.
 If you have questions see the [MobiledgeX Dev Center](https://developers.mobiledgex.com) for details.